Written by SmartSense | Pharmacy Safety, Food Safety, Supply Chain

 This is more than a best practice.
 FMSA requires it.
 Proof of inventory temperature throughout the supply chain mandates, via a complex set of regulations that such temperature control not only is implemented but also documented.
 Companies are taking heed and implementing proactive measures to improve their cold chain transport and storage with automation and technology.

-Walmart, for example, recently embarked on an enterprise-wide program to digitally transform the company with a cloud-based IoT platform that their CIO told the Wall Street Journal intends to “help [them] accelerate the progress on our cloud projects by leveraging IoT, machine learning, artificial intelligence, and data platform solutions.”
+Walmart, for example, recently embarked on an enterprise-wide program to digitally transform the company with a cloud-based IoT platform for temperature monitoring that their CIO told the Wall Street Journal intends to “help [them] accelerate the progress on our cloud projects by leveraging IoT, machine learning, artificial intelligence, and data platform solutions.”

 Part of that platform specifically addresses temperature control as they describe: “from connected HVAC and refrigeration units to reduce energy usage in thousands of U.S. stores or applying machine learning when routing thousands of trucks in the supply chain.”

-Managing shrink in the cargo supply chain for products such as a perishable food, refrigerated foods, pharmaceuticals, and other temperature-controlled cargo will rely heavily on smart engineering with connected and wireless IoT sensors, smart devices, robust technology, and data logging afforded by the beauty of automation in a digital age.
+Managing shrink in the supply chain for perishable food, refrigerated foods, pharmaceuticals, and other temperature-controlled cargo will rely heavily on smart engineering with connected and wireless IoT sensors, smart devices, robust technology, and data logging afforded by the beauty of automation in a digital age.
 It will require more attention to not just be aware of the benefits of the digital cloud, but to work within such a cloud and employ technology to compete globally and deliver goods to market safely.

 The world is a big place.
 As consumers around the globe demand better medicine, fresher foods, and produce from another continent in a seemingly more-connected world, the supply chain managers, IT leaders, and others within the industry, worldwide, will embrace technology as a way to reduce shrink.